ngrx/platform/projects/ngrx.io/content/guide/store-devtools/config.md

 boolean - connect to the Devtools Extension in log-only mode.
 Default is `false` which enables all extension [features](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#features).

+### `autoPause`

+boolean - Pauses recording actions and state changes when the extension window is not open.
+Default is `false`.

 ### `name`

 string - the instance name to show on the monitor page.
 Default value is NgRx Store DevTools.